ietf-rats-wg/eat/draft-ietf-rats-eat.md

 There are individual timestamps associated with these claims to indicate their age is older than the "iat" timestamp.

-CWT allows the use floating-point for this claim.
+CWT allows the use of floating-point for this claim.
 EAT disallows the use of floating-point.
 An EAT token MUST NOT contain an "iat" claim in floating-point format.
 Any recipient of a token with a floating-point format "iat" claim MUST consider it an error.